davupls/PersonalPortfolioWebsite/README.md

 # PersonalPortfolioWebsite
-<em>design heavily insired by: Sharon Yi</em>
+<em> Design heavily insired by Sharon Yi</em>
 <br />
-This website was developed sololy by myself.
+This website was developed solely by myself.
 As a good starter site, I intend in the future to work with a designer and create something more custom.

 ### Technologies used:
 - HTML